 The application to review a final subject assessment item must be lodged via eStudent online form after you meet with the original decision maker for the subject.

-- This application must be lodged no later than the first Wednesday of the semester following examination(s), or within fourteen (14) days of the official final result.
+- This application must be lodged no later than Wednesday of week 1 of the semester following examination(s)

 - You must attach a written statement to support your application which includes the grounds on which you are appealing the academic decision or mark.